-See section headed "DESCRIPTION OF THE TRANSACTION DOCUMENTS - 2.
-WARRANTY AND INDEMNITY AGREEMENT - 2.5 Compliance with certain EU STS Requirements" sub §(e) where it is represented that:
+See section headed "DESCRIPTION OF THE WARRANTY AND INDEMNITY AGREEMENT" - "Representations and warranties", §(d) "Other Representations" sub (x) where it is represented that <<(x) (No exposures in default and to credit-impaired Borrowers/Guarantors) As at the relevant Valuation Date and as at the relevant Transfer Date, the Initial Portfolio does not, and each Subsequent Portfolio will not, include Receivables qualified as exposures in default within the meaning of article 178, paragraph 1, of Regulation (EU) no. 575/2013 or as exposures to a credit-impaired Borrower or Guarantor, who, to the best of the Seller's knowledge:

-- <<(e) For the purpose of compliance with article 20(11) of the EU Securitisation Regulation, the Originator has represented and warranted that, as at the relevant Valuation Date and as at the relevant Transfer Date, the Initial Portfolio does not, and each Additional Portfolio will not, include Receivables qualified as exposures in default within the meaning of article 178, paragraph 1, of the CRR or as exposures to a credit-impaired debtor or guarantor, who, to the best of Creditis' knowledge: - (i) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination or has undergone a debt-restructuring process with regard to his non-performing exposures within three years prior to the date of transfer of the underlying exposures to the Issuer; - (ii) was, at the time of origination, where applicable, on a public credit registry of persons with adverse credit history; or - (iii) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than the ones of comparable exposures held by Creditis which have not been assigned under the Securitisation.>>.
+- (A) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within 3 (three) years prior to the date of origination or has undergone a debt-restructuring process with regard to his non-performing exposures; or (...) - (B) was, at the time of origination, where applicable, on a public credit registry of persons with adverse credit history; or - (C) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than the ones of comparable exposures held by the Seller which have not been assigned under the Securitisation, in each case pursuant to article 20(11) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.>>.